 By default Samba uses a blank scope ID.
 This means all your windows boxes must also have a blank scope ID.
-If you really want to use a non-blank scope ID then you will need to use the -i <scope> option to nmbd, smbd, and smbclient.
+If you really want to use a non-blank scope ID then you will need to use the 'netbios scope' smb.conf option.
 All your PCs will need to have the same setting for this to work.
 I do not recommend scope IDs.